-1. You’re attracting enquiries from the wrong people
+1. People won’t buy from you because you’re attracting the wrong people

 No matter how amazing your products are.
 No matter how outstanding your services are.
 You’ll never achieve the results you want, if you’re talking to the wrong people.

 Let’s say you provide a premium quality service, which rightly has a premium price tag.
-If so, you’re wasting your time marketing to the bargain hunters crowd.
+If so, you’re wasting your time marketing to the low-fee crowd.

-The key phrase here is: Market to the dissatisfied, NOT the disinterested.
+The key phrase here is: Market to the unhappy, NOT the uninterested.